 In addition to bright lights and stunning fireworks displays during the holidays, all Beaches resorts include Kids Camps with certified nannies, Sesame Street characters, snorkel trips, a nightclub for teenagers and plenty of activities on the beach to make this Christmas an unforgettable Christmas for the whole family!

-There is no short supply of Christmas vacation ideas for families.
-It might be a little difficult to select just one of these options for your next vacation, but you can certainly save the rest for later.
-Whether you decide to go to a big city or take it easy at a Caribbean all-inclusive family resort, your vacation memories are something you’ll always treasure.
+There are several Christmas vacation ideas for families.
+It may be tough to choose just one of these possibilities for your next vacation, but you can always store the others for later.
+Whether you choose to visit a large metropolis or relax in a Caribbean all-inclusive family resort, your holiday memories will last a lifetime.

 Feel free to share this infographic, just link back to https://www.beaches.com/blog/christmas-vacation-ideas-for-families/.